What Is Insider Trading and Why Is It Illegal?

 Punishable Insider Trading and Non-Punishable Insider Trading

 Defining all the activities that constitute criminal insider trading is much trickier than it might seem on the surface.
-There are a multitude of factors that must be considered in order for the Securities and Exchange Commission (SEC) to prosecute someone for insider trading, but the main things they must prove is that the defendant had a fiduciary duty to the company and/or he or she intended to personally gain from buying or selling shares based upon the insider information.
+There are many factors that must be considered in order for the Securities and Exchange Commission (SEC) to prosecute someone for insider trading, but the main things they must prove is that the defendant had a fiduciary duty to the company and/or they intended to personally gain from buying or selling shares based upon the insider information.

 This test of fiduciary duty was significantly weakened by the Supreme Court's United States vs. O'Hagan ruling.
 In 1988, James O'Hagan was a lawyer at the firm of Dorsey & Whitney.
 After the firm began representing Grand Metropolitan PLC, which planned to launch a tender offer for Pillsbury, Mr. O'Hagan acquired a large number of options in the company.
-Following the announcement of the tender offer, the options soared, resulting in a four million dollar gain.
-After being found guilty on fifty-seven charges, the conviction was overturned on appeal.
+Following the announcement of the tender offer, the options soared, resulting in a $4 million gain.
+After being found guilty on 57 charges, the conviction was overturned on appeal.

 The case eventually found its way to the Supreme Court where the conviction was reinstated.

 Barry Switzer, the then-Oklahoma football coach, was prosecuted by the SEC in 1981 after he and his friends purchased shares in Phoenix Resources, an oil company.
 Switzer was at a track meet when he overheard a conversation between executives concerning the liquidation of the business.
 He purchased the stock at around $42 per share, and later sold at $59, making around $98,000 in the process.
 The charges against him were later dismissed by a federal judge due to a “lack of evidence”.
 On the other hand, based on precedence in other cases, Switzer probably would have been fined and served jail time if one of his players was the son or daughter of the executives, and mentioned the tip to him off-handedly.

 The line between "criminal" and "lucky", it seems, is almost entirely blurred in such insider trading cases.